 FAQs

-1. What are the employer requirements for sponsoring a 482 visa in Australia?
+1. What are the employer requirements for sponsoring a 482 visa holder in Australia?

-To sponsor a worker under the Temporary Skill Shortage (TSS) 482 visa, an employer must meet several key requirements which are:
+To sponsor a worker under the Skills in Demand Visa (SID) 482 visa, an employer must meet several key requirements which are:

-• Nominate an occupation that is on the relevant skilled occupation list
+- Nominate a position that is on the relevant skilled occupation list.

-• Show the position is genuine and full-time
+- Show that the position is genuine and full-time

-• Offer a salary that meets the Temporary Skilled Migration Income Threshold (TSMIT) and is in line with market rates
+- Offer a salary that meets the Temporary Skilled Migration Income Threshold (TSMIT) and is also in line with market rates

-• Meet training and compliance obligations, including workplace laws
+- Meet training and compliance obligations, including workplace laws, and monitoring

 In short, the employer must prove the role is real, the business is legitimate and the overseas worker is being treated fairly.